- E-commerce industry has grown tremendous in the last decade; nearly 15% year over year.

 One of the major initiatives is the EV30@30 campaign which started in 2017, by the Clean Energy Ministerial (CEM).
 The CEM includes 28 countries and the European Commission and set the Electric Vehicle Initiative (EVI) with the goal of attaining 30% electric vehicles by 2030.
 The percentage is defined by dividing total electric vehicle sales by total vehicle sales and the target applies to the collective CEM-EVI membership, not to individual countries.
 The CEM group of countries are responsible for producing close to 83% of GHGs, but they also account for over 80% of global clean energy investments.
 National and subnational governments companies, non-governmental institutions and aligned initiatives can participate in the EV30@30 campaign.

-PTR shows passenger EVs in Australia grew 54% from 2018-2020.
+Power Technology Research data shows that passenger EVs in Australia grew 54% from 2018-2020.
 For the same time, Germany passenger EVs grew 75%, UK showed a growth of 55% followed by US which showed a growth of 58%.
 The highest growth was observed in Germany where the lowest growth was observed in Australia.

 Figure 1: Passenger Electric Vehicles in Australia, Germany, UK and U.S. from 2018-2020.